 If your environment uses a Unified Access Gateway appliance for secure external access, you must configure the Unified Access Gateway appliance to support the smart card user name hints feature.
 The smart card user name hints feature is supported only with Unified Access Gateway version 2.7.2 and later.
-For information about enabling the smart card user name hints feature in Access Point, see the Deploying and Configuring Unified Access Gateway document.
+For information about enabling the smart card user name hints feature in a Unified Access Gateway appliance, see the Deploying and Configuring Unified Access Gateway document.